asherbig/Ed-Tech-Game/README.md

 ### To view the prototype

-First, install `python` if you do not have it installed already
+First, [download and install the latest version of Python](https://www.python.org/downloads/) if you do not have it installed already

+Or you can use homebrew to install
 ```sh
 $ brew install python3
 ```